 At the lagoon you can rent pedal boats or rowing boats (we paid 20 soles for half an hour of exercise for Mark!) … obviously we couldn’t miss the opportunity and we even managed not to drop Liam or Santiago in the water!
 Success!

 The oasis is very small so it will not be difficult to take a look at all the options if you wish, but keep in mind that some hostels do not accept children, and some guesthouses only offer solutions with shared bathrooms.

-Initially I had booked a triple room with bathroom (the second child could stay for free) but on arrival I paid the small difference for a quadruple ( we paid in total US $90… a bit overpriced for the offer but I think I would choose the same again considering the other options).
+Initially I had booked a triple room with bathroom (the second child could stay for free if sleeping with us) but on arrival I paid the small difference for a quadruple ( we paid in total US $90… a bit overpriced for the offer but I think I would choose the same again considering the other options).